CogFormer: Learn All Your Models Once: Conclusions and future work

 \section{Conclusions and future work}

 In this work, we presented CogFormer, a meta-amortized Bayesian framework for cognitive modeling.
-Leveraging a transformer-based architecture that flexibly adapts to varying configurations of structurally similar cognitive models, we make it possible to train once and fit all.
+Leveraging a transformer-based architecture that flexibly adapts to varying configurations of structurally similar cognitive models, we can use CogFormer to learn all your models once.
 We demonstrated that, at a minimal amortization cost, we can reliably estimate model parameters for any given design configuration within a combinatorial design space, offering a powerful approach to further accelerate cognitive modeling workflows.

 CogFormer reveals endless possibilities for further developments and improvements.
 For example, one of its current limitations is that it only deals with exchangeable models, and is not yet capable of amortizing more complex probabilistic symmetries, such as hierarchical models \citep{elsemuller2023sensitivity} and dynamic models \citep{schumacher2023superstat}.
 These generative landscapes are what we intend to tackle in our future work.
-Further, adding entirely new models to a class would currently necessitate retraining or fine-tuning; the latter is what we intend to explore in future work along with unsupervised continual learning \citep{mishra2026unsupervised}.
+Further, adding entirely new models to a class would currently necessitate retraining or fine-tuning; the latter is what we intend to explore in future work, along with unsupervised continual learning \citep{mishra2026unsupervised}.
 We hope that all results inspire cognitive modelers about the potential for a general, shareable, and extensive end-to-end inference framework.